JD910/LNHG/Segmentation/README.md

-# WGAN-GP branch For Lung Nodule Segmentation and Intra-nodular hetegogeneity production
+# WGAN-GP branch for lung nodule segmentation and intra-nodular heterogeneity production

 * The Train.py file is used to start your training.
 It will automatically call other files.
 All files are described as follows.